-- Choose largest LSN among ToUndo - This LSN is an update.
-Undo the update, write a CLR, add prevLSN to ToUndo

-Until ToUndo is empty

-- i.e. move backwards through update log records of all loser transactions, doing UNDOs - End up with a bunch of CLRs in log to document what was done, so it doesn't have to be all repeated if this recovery crashes.
+- Choose largest LSN among ToUndo This LSN is an undertail.
+Under the under - This LSN is an update.
+Undo the update, write a CLR, add prevLSN to ToUndo - Until ToUndo is empty - i.e. move backwards through update log records of all loser transactions, doing UNDOs - End up with a bunch of CLRs in log to document what was done, so it doesn't have to be all repeated if this recovery crashes.